Pylons/pyramid/docs/narr/hooks.rst

 Adding Renderer Globals
 -----------------------

-Whenever :mod:`repoze.bfg` handles a request to perform a rendering (after a view with a ``renderer=`` configuration attribute is invoked, or when the any of the methods beginning with ``render`` within the :mod:`repoze.bfg.renderers` module are called), *renderer globals* can be injected into the *system* values sent to the renderer.
+Whenever :mod:`pyramid` handles a request to perform a rendering (after a view with a ``renderer=`` configuration attribute is invoked, or when the any of the methods beginning with ``render`` within the :mod:`pyramid.renderers` module are called), *renderer globals* can be injected into the *system* values sent to the renderer.
 By default, no renderer globals are injected, and the "bare" system values (such as ``request``, ``context``, and ``renderer_name``) are the only values present in the system dictionary passed to every renderer.

-A callback that :mod:`repoze.bfg` will call every time a renderer is invoked can be added by passing a ``renderer_globals_factory`` argument to the constructor of the :term:`configurator`.
+A callback that :mod:`pyramid` will call every time a renderer is invoked can be added by passing a ``renderer_globals_factory`` argument to the constructor of the :term:`configurator`.
 This callback can either be a callable object or a :term:`dotted Python